 In fact, once you finish taking in the plants, head to the Observation Cave where you can admire some pretty unique concretions and learn more about the prehistoric past of Monaco.

 Depending on how much time you’ve got, you can spend an entire day at the Jardin Exotique, strolling around its green lanes and soaking up the peaceful atmosphere while taking in the beautiful views.

 Address: 62 Boulevard du Jardin Exotique, Monaco

 Opening Hours: Daily from 09.00 am to 06.00 pm

 Port de Fontvieille

 Working your way south through Monaco, you’re bound to stumble upon Fontvieille.

 Created in the 1970s by Manfredi Nicoletti, a famous Italian architect, Fontvieille is home to the 9-acre Fontvieille Park and Princess Grace Rose Garden, as well as Monaco’s automobile museum, home to some of Monaco’s top car collections.

-You’ll also find the Museum of Stamps and Coins, which displays the history of Monaco’s money, including coins that date back to 1640.
-And, if you’re looking for a place to stay, the Columbus Hotel Monaco in Fontvieille is a great option.
+You’ll also find the Museum of Stamps and Coins, which displays the history of Monaco’s money while if you’re looking for a place to stay, the Columbus Hotel Monaco in Fontvieille is a great option.